 Cataracts—the gradual clouding of the eyes natural lens—is a common vision issue experienced by aging patients.
-However, cataracts are treatable with laser-assisted cataract surgery at Bernitsky Vision in Albuquerque, NM.
+However, cataracts are treatable with cataract surgery at Bernitsky Vision in Albuquerque, NM.

 What Happens During Cataract Surgery